Burbano-Lab/rice-blast-variant-calling/README.md

 This is a compilation of the workflow and custom scripts used in the Manuscript:

-"The impact of variant calling on the population history of the rice blast fungus"
+"SNP calling parameters have minimal impact on population structure and divergence time estimates for the rice blast fungus"

-Sergio M. Latorre, Thorsten Langner, Angus Malmgrem, Joe Win, Sophien Kamoun, Hernán A. Burbano
+Sergio M. Latorre, Thorsten Langner, Angus Malmgren, Joe Win, Sophien Kamoun, Hernán A. Burbano

-doi:
+bioRxiv doi: 10.1101/2022.03.06.482794

 ## Repository structure
 The description of the general workflow, command line and pipelines is separated into three major sections: